Charles III of Spain: Arrival in Naples and Sicily, recognition as king 1734-35

 Charles had his triumphant entrance to Naples on 10 May 1734, through the old city gate at Capuana surrounded by the city councilors along with a group of people who threw money to the locals.
-The procession went on through the streets and ended up at the Cathedral of Naples, where Charles received a blessing from the local archbishop, Cardinal Pignatelli.
-Charles took up residence at the Royal Palace, which had been built by his ancestor, Philip III of Spain.
+The procession went on through the streets and ended up at the Naples Cathedral, where Charles received a blessing from the local archbishop, Cardinal Pignatelli.
+Charles took up residence at the Royal Palace of Naples, which had been built by his ancestor, Philip III of Spain.

 Two chroniclers of the era, the Florentine Bartolomeo Intrieri, and the Venetian Cesare Vignola made conflicting reports on the view of the situation by Neapolitans.
 Intrieri writes that the arrival was a historic event and that the crowd cried out that "His Royal Highness is beautiful, that his face is as the one of San Gennaro on the statue that the representative".
 Vignola wrote in contrast that "there were only some acclamations", and that the crowd applauded with "a lot of languors" and only "to incite those that threw the money to throw it in more abundance".

-Charles's father, King Philip V of Spain, wrote the following letter to Charles.

-The letter began with the words "To the King of Naples, My Son, and My Brother".
-Charles was unique in the fact that he was the first ruler of Naples to actually live there, after two centuries of viceroys.
-However, Austrian resistance had not yet been completely eliminated.
-The emperor had sent reinforcements to Naples directed by the Prince of Belmonte, which arrived at Bitonto.

 Spanish troops led by the Count of Montemar attacked the Austrians on 25 May 1734 at Bitonto, and achieved a decisive victory.
 Belmonte was captured after he fled to Bari, while other Austrian troops were able to escape to the sea.
 To celebrate the victory, Naples was illuminated for three nights, and on 30 May, the Duke of Montemar, Charles's army commander, was named the Duke of Bitonto.
-Today there is an obelisk in the city of Bitonto commemorating the battle.
+Today there is an obelisk in the city of Bitonto commemorating the battle constructed and designed by Giovanni Antonio Medrano.

 After the fall of Reggio Calabria on 20 June, Charles also conquered the towns of L'Aquila (27 June) and Pescara (28 July).
 The last two Austrian fortresses were Gaeta and Capua.
 The Siege of Gaeta, which Charles observed, ended on 6 August.
 Three weeks later, the Duke of Montemar left the mainland for Sicily where they arrived in Palermo on 2 September 1734, beginning a conquest of the island's Austrian-held fortresses that ended in early 1735.
 Capua, the only remaining Austrian stronghold in Naples, was held by von Traun until 24 November 1734.
 In the kingdom, independence from the Austrians was popular.

 In 1735, pursuant to the treaty ending the war, Charles formally ceded Parma to Holy Roman Emperor Charles VI in exchange for his recognition as King of Naples and Sicily.
+Following the loss of Parma, Charles removed the Farnese Collection to Naples.